 “Interesting,” she says.
 “I told him we were having tile work done in our bathroom and he estimated the cost within dollars.”

-I hang up and ask how he has become an expert in luxury bathrooms.
-Without looking away—and who can look away when they’re rerouting plumbing, knocking walls down to the studs and unpacking a soaking tub—he says, “The gym.”
+I hang up and ask how he has become an expert in luxury bathrooms, wondering whether he had been looking to find out details about remodeling from home renovation websites online.
+Without looking away-and who can look away when they’re rerouting plumbing, knocking walls down to the studs and unpacking a soaking tub-he says, “The gym.”

 The husband joined the gym a few months ago.
 He’s lost 10 pounds, lowered his blood pressure 20 points and become a home en suite expert.

 Turns out he always takes a treadmill in front of the cable news channel and when he grows bored with the news, he switches to the television set next to it, which is HGTV.

 He is not listening because “Love It or List It” is doing a reveal.

 “Wonder what it costs to replace old grout,” I say.